uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 The ingress router pushes the MPLS stack containing the SMEP network action.
 On an egress failure, the BML in the network action is used to protect the egress tunnel.
 The PLR node is required to install the MPLS forwarding entries for the bypass tunnels using the BML.
-Beside that, no signaling between the egress node / the protector, and the PLR is required.
+Besides that, no signaling between the egress node / the protector, and the PLR is required.
 The PLR is not required to maintain the state of bypass tunnel mappings.

+The egress protection framework defined in {{?RFC8679}} is comprehensive.
+It provides a mechanism for rerouting traffic in the event of an egress failure, and explains how rerouted services and their associated context can be restored.
 The proposed mechanism in this document is largely orthogonal to the MPLS egress protection framework in {{?RFC8679}}.
+SMEP provides an alternative to the rerouting mechanism defined for the PLR, allowing the PLR to be stateless.
-The main difference is that with SMEP, no state in the PLR and thus no signaling of bypass tunnels to the PLR is required.
+As a result, no state information is maintained in the PLR, and there is no need for signaling bypass tunnels to the PLR.
+However, this document does not introduce changes to the signaling procedures that enable the ingress node to set the correct bypass tunnel in the network action.
-The concepts defined in {{?RFC8679}} also apply to this concept.
+The general concepts and mechanisms described in {{?RFC8679}} still apply.
-By using SMEP, the PLR is agnostic to the egress protection schema.

 ## Terminology